psawa/Letshelp/README.md

 # Letshelp

 This website is a university project.
-As part of "dynamic web sites conception" course, we 3 are asked to create a website using html, php, and mysql.
-The topic is absolutely free.
+As part of "dynamic web sites conception" course, students were asked to create a dynamic website using html, php, and mysql.
+The topic was absolutely free.

-We chose to create a mutual help website, where you can ask and also propose for help in differents areas.
+We chose to create a mutual help website, where anyone can ask and offer for help of different matters.

-The special feature of this website is that it can help you if you're late.
-Indeed, you can ask submit for an excuse adapted to your current situation.
-Useful, isn't ? :)

-Of course this is for a second degree use...
-If you want.
+The special feature of this website is the excuse generator.
+If you are late, you can ask submit for an excuse adapted to your current situation.
+Useful, isn't ? :) Aimed at a second degree use...
+Or not.